nautes-labs/website/src/en/guide/user-guide/environment.md

 }
 ```

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can list environments.

 ## View Environment Details (API)

+### Compose environment details request

-1. Generate an API request example by API definition `Environment_GetEnvironment` and add the access token as a request header.
+Compose an API request example by API definition `Environment_GetEnvironment` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \